 - Equity and Inclusion: We believe everyone deserves the opportunity to live their full potential, and that our campus and community are stronger when they are full of opportunities for people with diverse identities, backgrounds and perspectives.
 We prioritize action over intention and are working every day to make our campus more equitable and inclusive.

 - Joy: We believe every young person deserves to have joy in their life.
 We create opportunities to be a kid and have fun every day, recognizing that joy is the key that unlocks positive youth development and brighter futures.

-Education Nonprofit Values: First Graduate
+Education Nonprofit Core Values: First Graduate

 - Empathy – We strive to recognize and understand the perspectives, feelings and lived experiences of others, including and especially those most different from ourselves, and give one another grace.

 - Community – We believe in the value of healthy, lasting relationships between our staff, board, students, families, and do our part to contribute to the communities we are part of.